 A couple of weeks ago I had the honor to go to the Broad Street Diner the owner of the Website New Jersey Isn’t Boring.
 If you are ever in NJ and looking for something to do, everything and anything is on the website.
-There is day trip advice, breweries, food trucks and weekly events.
+There is day trip advice, breweries, food trucks, and weekly events.
+If you are looking for anything to do in the Garden State, she’s your stop.
 Of course, my favorite part of the site is her diner reviews.

 The Broad Street Diner was recently named New Jersey’s best diner by the munchmobile.
 Since there are over 200 diners in the Garden State, that is a huge honor.
 Before the Broad Street Diner won, neither of us had even heard of it.
 Once it won, we decided it would be our next meet up spot.

-The diner is very retro.
+The Broad Street Diner is very retro.
 Based on the character alone, it meets all of the stereotypes of a diner: small, old trolley car style, retro interior with a bar spanning the entire restaurant.
 If you were based voting on looks alone, it would not surprise me that the Broad Street Diner won.

-I did like the Broad Street Diner, and it’s one of the better diners I’ve been too.
-I’m not 100% sure if it’s my absolute favorite due to the service but it is a must stop in NJ.
+I liked the Broad Street Diner, and it’s one of the better diners I’ve been too.
+It’s a good stop for anyone, especially those wanting to try a stereotypical New Jersey Diner.
+I’m not 100% sure if it’s my absolute favorite due to the service, but it is a must-stop in NJ.

 Questions for you: